The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Stressing about how to achieve a Grade 7 in your upcoming IB Physics Internal Assessment?
 Don't worry!
-In this guide, I’ll tell you exactly how I obtained a perfect 24/24 on my Physics IA, covering topic selection, research, and mark maximisation in each criterion.
+In this guide, I’ll tell you exactly what is needed, covering topic selection, research, and mark maximisation in each criterion.

 Topic Selection